 - Statistical bias, eg because Heller and the Semantic Dictionary use different standards.
 Heller lets respondents choose between 11 colours, while genetic coding assumes a distribution of 8, 64, etc.

 - There may be important cultural differences between German speakers (Heller) and Dutch speakers (Alpaerts).
 Perhaps each language draws only certain related options out of the abstract semantics, comparable with the generative grammar and the structural phonology.

 - Semantics is a linguistic science, calculating the codic expression of a keyword sometimes resembles more like a rebus than a mathematical problem.
 Different ‘correct’ solutions are possible and we may retrieve that in colour associations.
 For example, “laundry” is associated as well with the colour code white-on-blue (the cleanliness of the finished product) as with black-on-blue (the traditional impurity of this profession).

 - Undoubtedly, the Semantic Dictionary contains a percentage of errors.
 By introducing a point system, the dictionary will be improved.

 *For this study the Dutch translation by Emiel Stevens was used.

-**The Semantic Dictionary of Alpaerts is at the heart of CITYOF8 semantic database, the creative database onder construction.
+**The Semantic Dictionary of Alpaerts is at the heart of the Design Semantics Database, the online creative database.